francescogiovenzana/paperMut/README.md

 4. modal coverage

-5. correction

-Once the five subprograms have been executed, the list of potential mutations for CRC or yeast can be obtained using the subprogram
+Once the four subprograms have been executed, the list of potential mutations for CRC or yeast can be obtained using the subprogram

 6. list mutations

+If you want the coordinates of the potential mutations, you can run directly

+7. list coord mut

+in the **signatures** dir.

+You can obtain the list of the potential signatures using the exec

+8. signatures mut

+in the **signatures** dir.

 **CRC_clonal_mr** and **YEAST_clonal_mr** are used to compute clonal mutation rate.
 To calculate this mutation rate, one needs an experimental parameter: the number of _generations_ (or number of cell divisions) during which the mutation accumulation experiment took place.